SoftwareAG/webmethods-api-gateway/samples/kubernetes/deploymentscripts/apigw-embedded-elasticsearch/README.md

 ## Deploying API Gateway Pod with API Gateway and Elasticsearch Containers

-You would select this deployment model if you want API Gateway as a Kubernetes service protecting the native services deployed to Kubernetes.
+You can select this deployment model if you want API Gateway as a Kubernetes service protecting the native services deployed to Kubernetes.
 Here, API Gateway runs in dedicated pods, and each pod has Elasticsearch and Kibana containers.
 API Gateway routes the incoming API requests to the native services.
 The invocation of the native services by the consumers happens through APIs provisioned by API Gateway.

 The below figure depicts the API Gateway Kubernetes service deployment model where you have a single API Gateway pod that contains API Gateway and Elasticsearch containers.
 The Kibana can either be embedded in the API Gateway container or can reside as a separate container within the pod.